Inventory is the collection of goods a company has in its stock. This includes raw materials, unfinished goods, and goods that are ready to be sold.

 The DII varies greatly with industry.
-It is important to compare DII of one company to another of the same industry.
+It is important to compare the DII of one company to another in the same industry.

 For example, the companies that sell food items or products that expire quickly have low DII while those companies which sell slow-moving products or non-perishable products tend to have a high DII.

 Studies suggest that stocks with higher inventory ratios tend to outperform industry averages.
-Low inventory ratio may suggest overstocking, product deficiencies or poor management of inventory.
-These are signs which do not bode well for a company’s overall performance.
+A low inventory ratio may suggest overstocking, product deficiencies, or poor management of inventory.
+These are signs which do not bode well for a companys overall performance.